haxsaw/hikaru/docs/model-releases-and-versions.rst

 what about when Hikaru is creating the objects for you, for example as as a result of calling ``load_full_yaml()``?

+Each Hikaru release has a notion of a global **default** K8s release it will use when creating objects from YAML, JSON, or Python dicts; this is generally the highest numbered release of K8s that the release of Hikaru supports.
+So if Hikaru supports both 1.16 and 1.17 K8s, then it will default to creating rel_1_17 model objects from parsed YAML.

-Hikaru maintains two notions of a **default** release; one globally for a program, and one on a per-thread basis.
+Hikaru maintains two notions of a *default* release; one globally for a program, and one on a per-thread basis.
 If a per-thread release isn't set then the global default release is used.
 Hikaru supplies some functions to view and alter these values: